 Truffle salt is a convenient and affordable way to get the flavor of truffles into a dish while also adding salt.
+Pasta and steaks, in particular, pair well with the earthy flavor.
 While it is easy to use and effective, it may not always be readily available.
 It can also be more expensive than regular salt.
 To replace it without undue expense, consider one of the truffle salt substitutes below.

 Your best bet: Make your own truffle salt

 Truffle salt is a less expensive way to add the truffle flavor to food since it does not require a lot of truffles to get the desired notes.
 It consists of salt infused with pungent, earthy truffle notes.
 The salt used is usually sea salt; it offers a bright, clean flavor without the mild bitterness that some people may taste in iodized salt.